davepollack/nushift/README.md

 ## 64-bit versus 32-bit

-Currently, riscv64 is supported.
+Currently, RV64IMC is supported.
+Support for more extensions will almost certainly be added.
 The hypervisor API expects 64-bit values, and this is likely to remain the case when 32-bit apps are supported.
 64-bit values, for the purposes of the hypervisor API, should be encoded into one or multiple 32-bit registers by 32-bit apps.

 ## Hypervisor ABI